 The 2017 ESPYs (airing July 12 on ABC) will honor Eunice Kennedy Shriver posthumously with this year’s Arthur Ashe Courage Award for her work in creating and running the Special Olympics.
-Shriver, who passed away in 2009, grew up alongside sister Rosemary who had intellectual disabilities, and that led to her lifelong work as an advocate for children’s health and disability issues.
+Shriver, who passed away in 2009, grew up alongside sister Rosemary who had intellectual disabilities, and that led to her lifelong work as an advocate for children’s health and disability issues such as requiring to have Cochlear Implants.
 She founded Camp Shriver in 1962 as a summer day camp on her Maryland farm for those with intellectual disabilities, and it soon evolved into the Special Olympics.
 The first international Special Olympics Games took place in Chicago in 1968, with 1,000 athletes from 26 states and Canada, and it’s since turned into a year-round movement with 5.3 million athletes in over 170 countries, over a million coaches and volunteers, and over 108,000 competitions annually.
 Here are some quotes from the release on why ESPN chose to recognize Shriver and the Special Olympics this way:

 “My mother, Eunice Kennedy Shriver, was a visionary, but, more importantly, a revolutionary,” said Timothy Shriver [the current chairman of Special Olympics] on behalf of the Shriver family and Special Olympics.
 “Fueled by love and anger, she used sport to break down the barriers, she used fields of play to bring people together, and she opened the doors of inclusion and equality to the most marginalized on Earth.
 It is now up to all of us to follow the athletes of Special Olympics who can teach us all to accept and include each other.”